 Guide Dang It: It would be difficult-shading-into-impossible to win without reading spoilers on some of Nethack's more arcanemechanics.
 Like all good things, they have their own wiki.
 Some of the variants, including Slash and SLASH'EM, assume you have memorized the guide and up the difficulty to match.

-Selective Memory: The game provides almost no useful informations about how various spells and items work, what dangers some special monsters present, etc. But how come?
+Selective Memory: The game provides almost no useful information about how various spells and items work, what dangers some special monsters present, etc. But how come?
 Does your character know absolutely nothing about Mazes of Menace?
 Even if so, why does he/she know nothing about items they bring with them?
 Well, their types and blessed/cursed status is revealed, but no information is provided about how they actually work.

 Random Number God.
 If he gets angry, you are screwed.
 Well, experienced players have demonstrated that most games are winnable, but you also have to be a very experienced player to agree with it.